writethedocs/www/docs/blog/2023-community-kickoff.rst

 You can view our 2022 stats on our blog at :doc:`/blog/write-the-docs-2022-stats`.

 We're are now accepting `talk proposals <https://www.writethedocs.org/conf/portland/2023/cfp/>`_ and selling tickets for our Portland conference.
-It would be great to see you all in-person this year.

 **Submit your talk proposals by February 6th**,
 If you need feedback or help with your talk proposal,